-Show, sort, and filter data in a Power Apps gallery
+Show, sort, and filter data in a canvas app gallery

 Create a gallery to show images and text about several products, and sort and filter that information.

 In Power Apps, you can use a gallery to show several related items, just as you see in a catalog.
 Galleries are great for showing information about products, such as names and prices.
 In this topic, we create a gallery and sort and filter the information using Excel-like functions.
 Also, when an item is selected, a border is placed around the item.

 This topic uses a tablet app.
 You can use a phone app but you will need to resize some of the controls.

 - Sign up for Power Apps, and then sign in using the same credentials that you used to sign up.

 - Create a tablet app from a template, from data, or from scratch.